You-Gao/Blog/_life/2024-09-23-care-violence.md

 A friend visited from town and I wanted to take them to something fun/interesting.
 What better things of interest is a seminar from the Architectural School titled "Care and Violence: On Architectural Materials, Damage, and Repair".
 The thing I really appreciate about Architectural seminars is how lucidly they reveal social/political/economic structures through the histories of a material or the built-environment.
 In other social study fields, they do so by examining bodies, institutions, markets, ideology, actors, ontologies, and so forth up the abstraction ladder.
 Architectural studies is able to accomplish a bit more clarity because they can point out the reification of these "abstract forces" and how they manifest materially in the world.

 However, I do have some critiques on the field of social theory, whatever field it is in.
 Because the employment of interpretation and meaning assignment is itself privileged; the realm of high-arts and academia when discussing meaning seems a bit questionable.
-There is the usage of theoretical jargon, sense of cultural gatekeeping, and a need of such fluency.
+There is a sense of cultural gatekeeping, the usage of theoretical jargon, and a need of such fluency to be "in".
 Anyways, I left the talk with a sense of ivory-towerism toward the seminar.
 It may be because I fell asleep, but it also may be due to the heavy use of theoretical terms: neoliberalism, colonialism, environmental justice, biopolitics, vinyality, pollution as colonialism, white domesticity, and such.
 But it was definitely because I stayed up until 4am the day of to do laundry.

 ## The Seminar